State-funded schools (England): Selection and attainment

 This ranking is reflected in performance tables, and thus the schools' attractiveness to parents.
 Thus, although schools may use the phrase "Comprehensive" in their prospectus or name, the schools at the higher end of the spectrum are not comprehensive in intake.
 Indeed, the variation in the social groupings in school intake, and the differences in academic performance, are enormous, and there are wider variations between supposedly mixed-ability comprehensive schools at the higher and lower end of this scale, than between some grammars and secondary moderns.

 Funding

 Almost all state-funded schools in England are maintained schools, which receive their funding from local authorities, and are required to follow the National Curriculum.
 In such schools, all teachers are employed under the nationally agreed School Teachers' Pay and Conditions Document.

-Legislation

-Education Act 1996 giving further rights and responsibilities to schools and pupils who attend them.